Benzofuran

 Benzofuran is the heterocyclic compound consisting of fused benzene and furan rings.
 This colourless liquid is a component of coal tar.
 Benzofuran is the structural nucleus (parent compound) of many related compounds with more complex structures.
 For example, psoralen is a benzofuran derivative that occurs in several plants.

 There are benzofuran based herbicides: ethofumesate and benfuresate.
+Several psychoactive drugs such as 5-MAPB and 6-APB are also derived from benzofuran.

 Production

 Benzofuran is extracted from coal tar.
 It is also obtained by dehydrogenation of 2-ethylphenol.

 Laboratory methods

 Benzofurans can be prepared by various methods in the laboratory.
 Notable examples include: